elastic/kibana/packages/kbn-observable/README.md

 ## Why a separate package?

-`kbn-observable` is implemented as a separate package instead of directly in the platform code base for a couple reasons.
+`kbn-observable` is implemented as a separate package instead of directly in the platform code base for a couple of reasons.
 We wanted to copy the implementation from the [observable proposal][spec] directly (so it's easier to stay up-to-date with the future spec), and we therefore didn't want to start adding TS types directly to that implementation.